mynah22/Homelab-Guides/firstPFSense.md

         - *isn't it nice that you took the time to map port names?
 I can also say that em2/LAN2 is using vmnic3 / the port labelled '4' because I wrote my mapping down*
     4. click 'save' , then apply changes ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs66.jpg))
     5. Interfaces > assignments and click the next OPT interface
-    6. repeat steps 1-5 for all OPT interfaces
+    6. repeat the above steps for all OPT interfaces
     6. you should end up with all OPT interfaces renamed as LAN2-LAN6 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs69.jpg))
 - ## **Understanding firewall / interfaces**
     Currently, our network is doing the following: